dodcott/dodcott-cum-wilkesley/posts/mp-visits-the-park-view-business-centre/index.md

 .. description:
 .. type: text

-Our MP, Joel Hetherington, visited the Park View Business Centre during his visit to discuss the Parish Council's Safer Roads policy.
+Our MP, Joel Hetherington (centre of photo), visited the Park View Business Centre during his visit to discuss the Parish Council's Safer Roads policy.
 The photograph was taken in the [The Old Piggery Cafe](https://www.parkviewbusinesscentre.co.uk/) which is situated in the business centre.

 ![simple image1](/regex_pic/ET_Combermere_Visit_1.jpg)